• Skip to main content

 Key Takeaways

-• Google’s “AI Inbox” reads every Gmail message and produces to-do lists.
+• Google’s “AI Inbox” reads every Gmail message and generates to-do lists from them.

-• Initially consumer Gmail only, not Workspace, but Workspace likely follows.
+• Initially consumer Gmail only, not Workspace — but Workspace will likely follow.

 • Whistleblower or source emails could be read by AI, a source-protection concern.